-- A23.
-The fact that fraud is usually concealed can make it very difficult to detect.
-Nevertheless, the auditor may identify events or conditions that indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud (fraud risk factors).
-For example: - The need to meet expectations of third parties to obtain additional equity financing may create pressure to commit fraud; - The granting of significant bonuses if unrealistic profit targets are met may create an incentive to commit fraud; and - A control environment that is not effective may create an opportunity to commit fraud. - A24.
+- The need to meet expectations of third parties to obtain additional equity financing may create pressure to commit fraud; - The granting of significant bonuses if unrealistic profit targets are met may create an incentive to commit fraud; and - A control environment that is not effective may create an opportunity to commit fraud. - A24.
 Fraud risk factors cannot easily be ranked in order of importance.
 The significance of fraud risk factors varies widely.
 Some of these factors will be present in entities where the specific conditions do not present risks of material misstatement.
 Accordingly, the determination of whether a fraud risk factor is present and whether it is to be considered in assessing the risks of material misstatement of the financial statements due to fraud requires the exercise of professional judgment. - A25.
 Examples of fraud risk factors related to fraudulent financial reporting and misappropriation of assets are presented in Appendix 1.
-These illustrative risk factors are classified based on the three conditions that are generally present when fraud exists: - An incentive or pressure to commit fraud; - A perceived opportunity to commit fraud; and - An ability to rationalize the fraudulent action.
+These illustrative risk factors are classified based on the three conditions that are generally present when fraud exists: - An incentive or pressure to commit fraud; - A perceived opportunity to commit fraud; and - An ability to rationalise the fraudulent action.

-Risk factors reflective of an attitude that permits rationalization of the fraudulent action may not be susceptible to observation by the auditor.
+Risk factors reflective of an attitude that permits rationalisation of the fraudulent action may not be susceptible to observation by the auditor.
 Nevertheless, the auditor may become aware of the existence of such information.
 Although the fraud risk factors described in Appendix 1 cover a broad range of situations that may be faced by auditors, they are only examples and other risk factors may exist.